 In my post on the best portable pellet grills, I briefly reference the Traeger Scout and Ranger.
 I wanted to discuss them in more detail in a separate post (this post) as its not immediately apparent what the differences are between these two small pellet grills.
-So in this post, we are going to compare the two and discuss certain scenarios where you might want to consider a micro pellet grill such as the Traeger Scout or Ranger.
-Typically, if you own an RV or camping trailer you’re not going to have the space, or potentially the weight allowance to take along a traditional full-sized pellet grill which you would use in your back yard.
+So in this post, we are going to compare the two and discuss certain scenarios where you might want to consider a tabletop pellet grill such as the Traeger Scout or Ranger.
+If you own an RV/camping trailer a tiny pellet grill/smoker such as this is going to be your ideal option.

 Disclaimer: Hey!
 By the way… any links on this page that lead to products on Amazon or other sites are affiliate links and I earn a commission if you make a purchase.

 A typical Traeger such as the Pro Series, Ironwood or Timberline is obviously going to provide you with a lot more cooking space than either the Scout or the Ranger.
 However, those grills weigh hundred pounds plus and are not designed to quickly and easily fit in the back of your car, pick-up or RV.
 The only other alternative you may want to consider to the Scout or Ranger but is still ‘portable’ is the Traeger Tailgater.

 Introduction To The Traeger Scout and Ranger Pellet Grills

 When I first became aware of the idea of a very small/micro-sized pellet grill as someone who has seen so many different designs of pellet combustion systems over the years I thought where do all the components fit?!